Grits (duo)

-Grits (stylized as GRITS) is an American Christian hip hop group from Nashville, Tennessee.
+Grits (stylized as GRITS) is an American Christian hip hop group from Nashville.
 Their name is an acronym, which stands for "Grammatical Revolution In the Spirit".
 GRITS is made up of Stacey "Coffee" Jones and Teron "Bonafide" Carter, both of whom were DC Talk dancers.

 Their song "Ooh Ahh" has appeared on the MTV show My Super Sweet 16.
 It is also used as the theme song of The Buried Life and on the soundtracks to The Fast and the Furious: Tokyo Drift and Big Momma's House 2.
 Their song "Tennessee Bwoys" was used on the popular television show Pimp My Ride.
-They were also involved in !Hero The Rock Opera.
-They recorded a remix of professional wrestler A.J.
+They were also involved in making !Hero The Rock Opera.
+GRITS recorded a remix of professional wrestler A.J.
 Styles' entrance music and performed it on the May 28, 2009, episode of TNA Impact!.

 Background

-The Christian hip hop duo began as dancers for DC Talk and then formed the group in 1995, with Teron David "Bonafide" Carter (born January 17, 1971) and Stacy Bernhard "Coffee" Jones (born September 8, 1972), forming the group together in Nashville, Tennessee.
-GRITS is an acronym with a meaning of "Grammatical Revolution in the Spirit".
-They both credited the inspiration for their rapping to hearing DC Talk, when the two first encountered each other in 1990.
-This is the reason the duo signed with Gotee Records, a label founded by DC Talk member, tobyMac, where they were one of his first signees.
-They are also considered to be one of the pioneering groups in the Christian hip hop movement, while they eventually started their own record label, Revolution Art, in 2007, where it was first known as 5E Entertainment.
-They explained it was like graduating from school by leaving Gotee Records, and founding their own label.
+The Christian hip hop duo began as dancers for DC Talk and then formed the group in 1995, with Teron David "Bonafide" Carter (born January 17, 1971) and Stacy Bernhard "Coffee" Jones (born September 8, 1972), forming the group together in Nashville.
+GRITS is an acronym meaning "Grammatical Revolution in the Spirit".
+They credited the inspiration for their rap to hearing DC Talk, when the two first encountered each other in 1990.
+It is also the reason the duo signed with Gotee Records, a label founded by DC Talk member, tobyMac, where they were one of his first signees.
+GRITS are also considered to be one of the pioneering groups in the Christian hip hop movement, while they eventually started their own record label, Revolution Art, in 2007, where it was first known as 5E Entertainment.
+They said that leaving Gotee Records and beginning their own label was like graduating from school.

 Style

-Mainly, their style is alternative hip hop and Southern rap, while several of their songs have pop influences, thus an occasional pop-rap sound, and their song "We Don't Play" has a Jamaican influence complete with steel drums.
-They were one of the first acts signed to Gotee Records, and have released seven albums with Gotee, with an eighth one released by Gotee and AudioGoat.
+Mainly, their style is alternative hip-hop and Southern rap, while several of their songs have pop influences, thus an occasional pop-rap sound.
+Their song "We Don't Play" has a Jamaican influence complete with steel drums.
+They were among the first acts signed to Gotee Records.
+GRITS have released seven albums with Gotee, with an eighth one released by Gotee and AudioGoat.
 In 2014, Gotee Records announced that the GRITS song "Ooh Ahh" was RIAA Digital Gold Certified, having surpassed 500,000 downloads.
-They have appeared at Cornerstone Festival and Rock the Universe.
-In addition their song "Bobbin Bouncin'" was added to the track list in the video-game Project Gotham Racing 4.
+They have appeared at Cornerstone Festival in Illinois and Rock the Universe in Orlando, Florida.
+In addition their song "Bobbin Bouncin'" was added to the track list in Project Gotham Racing 4, a video game.